Estimating Condition Number with Graph Neural Networks: Numerical Experiments

 To ensure a comprehensive and fair evaluation, we consider several implementations of the competing approaches.
 For the computation of the 1-norm condition number, we consider the following methods: $\mathcircled{1}$ computing the exact value using \texttt{torch.linalg.cond} on GPU; $\mathcircled{2}$ using \texttt{scipy.sparse.linalg.norm} to compute the matrix 1-norm, \texttt{scipy.sparse.linalg.splu} to perform linear solves required for matrix inversion, and \texttt{scipy.sparse.linalg.onenormest}\footnote{A Block Algorithm for Matrix 1-Norm Estimation, note that it is to compute a lower bound of the 1-norm of a sparse array (matrix).} to estimate the 1-norm of the matrix inverse; $\mathcircled{3}$ applying the Hager–Higham algorithm with \texttt{torch.linalg.lu\_factor} for LU solves, while keeping the remaining operations implemented in PyTorch on GPU.
-For the computation of the 2-norm condition number, we consider two approaches: $\mathcircled{4}$ computing the exact value using \texttt{torch.linalg.cond} on GPU; $\mathcircled{5}$ a GPU-based Golub–Kahan method, i.e., a condition number estimate based on Ritz singular values computed via Golub–Kahan bidiagonalization.
-Methods $\mathcircled{1}$ and $\mathcircled{4}$ are referred to as the exact approaches.
-Methods $\mathcircled{2}$ and $\mathcircled{3}$ are referred to as Hager–Higham (SciPy) and Hager–Higham, respectively.
-Our proposed approach is referred to as GNN in the following.
-Our Golub–Kahan method takes the Golub–Kahan Lanczos bidiagonalization for estimating the 2-norm condition number of a matrix.
-To enhance numerical stability, full reorthogonalization is applied during the iterations using the Modified Gram–Schmidt procedure.
-Sparse matrices are stored as PyTorch sparse tensors to enable GPU-accelerated computations.
+The PyTorch-based implementations for 1-norm condition number evaluation are performed on both the CPU and the GPU.
+Methods $\mathcircled{2}$ and $\mathcircled{3}$ are referred to as Higham-SciPy and Hager–Higham, respectively, in the following.